 About Black Tie Watch Co.

 To get notified when new blogs are posted and instantly save on our watches, click here to subscribe!

 Black Tie Watch Co. is an American minimalist watch brand providing modern styles at affordable prices.
 We began operations in August 2019 out of Houston, TX and have been growing rapidly ever since.
 As of today, we have shipped our pieces to 27 countries across the world and look to continue to expand our global presence!
 Our watches proudly run on quartz movement to ensure they are as accurate as possible.
 Each watch also comes with a full year warranty so you can shop with confidence every single time!

-If you’d like to check out our selection of modern, minimalist quartz watches, please click here!
+If you’d like to check out our selection of modern, minimalist watches, scroll up and click shop all!